Owllyy/snow_crash/level04/Ressources/writeup.md

-At the home of the user is present a .pl file :
+At the user's home, there is a .pl file:

 ```perl
   use CGI qw{param};